Cloud-SPAN/01genomics/_episodes/05-logging-onto-cloud.md

 1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NNN` with the number in your login key file name.

     Windows Git Bash users only:
-    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-v (keys Ctrl and v simultaneously).
+    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-c (keys Ctrl and c simultaneously).
     - but **paste** it the Linux/Unix way: by pressing the mouse middle button while hovering the mouse pointer over the Git Bash window.
 (Try with the right button if the middle button doesn't work.)

     ~~~